ibel-ma/shelly_water_heater/README.md

 ## Fallback Behavior

-If the API request fails (network error, timeout, or non-200 response), the script falls back to the default schedule defined by `defaultstart` and `defaultend`.
+If the API request fails (network error, timeout, or no response), the script falls back to the default schedule defined by `defaultstart` and `defaultend`.
 This ensures the device still runs at a reasonable time even without internet access.

 ---